 Wildlife Collisions on Ontario Highways

-From moose to bears to elk and other large species, our majestic wildlife is part of what makes Ontario’s natural environments such special places.
-But when wildlife and vehicles are sharing the same space, tragedy can easily occur for both humans and animals.
+From moose to bears to elk and other large species, our majestic wildlife is part of what makes Ontario’s natural environment such a special place.
+However, when wildlife and vehicles are sharing the same space, tragedy can easily occur for both humans and animals.
 According to the BC-based Wildlife Collision Prevention Program, there are 4 to 8 large animal-vehicle collisions every hour in Canada.
 And every year here in Ontario, hundreds of people are seriously injured in accidents involving large animals.
 Tragically, some lose their lives.

 When drivers or passengers are involved in a wildlife collision, their injuries can have devastating impact both physically and emotionally.
 Other costs to Canadians include “hundreds of millions a year in vehicle damage and medical costs, as well as traffic delays, emergency services use and increases in insurance premiums”.

 For all these reasons, minimizing these collisions must be a priority in making Ontario’s roadways safer.

 Over the years, the province has attempted various strategies to reduce the number of wildlife-vehicle collisions.
 Most involve infrastructure such as animal under and over passes, gates and fencing.
 Fortunately, monitoring has shown that over time, more and more animals are using these protective systems.

 Yet, in British Columbia, attempts at reducing animal-vehicle collisions have had much greater success.
 A recent study from researchers at the University of Waterloo shows that there is much to be learned from BC.
 According to professor Michael Drescher, the Rocky Mountain region is “renowned as a leader in the management of wildlife-road conflicts” and says Ontario is missing an opportunity to implement proven measures to make its highways safer.